 Install SSL certificate on WordPress website for SEO boost and to secure data transfer of your website.

-When ranking higher priority is given to the website which is secured according to Google and other search engines.
-This means that if the site starts with the “HTTPS:” prefix, it will be given a higher ranking.
+When ranking, a boost is given to the website, which is secured with HTTPS protocol according to Google and other search engines.

 In this article, you’ll learn how and when to use an SSL certificate for your WordPress account and how to do it with the SiteGround admin panels, cPanel, and a plugin.